rdkuyer/Videogame-Sales-Analysis/README.md

 # About this project

-Conducted analysis in postgreSQL and PowerBI to surface insights on videogame dataset from maven containing 64,000 rows.
+Conducted analysis in postgreSQL and PowerBI to surface insights on videogame dataset from Maven dataset containing 64,000 rows.
 I worked in postgreSQL to build a mini-database, clean and prepare the dataset for analysis, and pre-analyze the data.
 I built a trend and Japanese performance report in PowerBI to visualize the key findings.

 Insight 1 can be easily obtained by reviewing the stacked area chart.
 This chart is created to show the total sales over time.
 By including the x lines, the impact of the generation becomes apparent.
 Xbox was not an import platform before the 7th gaming generation.
 Furthermore, the peak and decline can easily be obtained from this graph.